Dr. Washington will treat each person as an individual and determine what works best for you.

 Applied Kinesiology (AK)

-Chiropractors using applied kinesiology use The Triad of Health - structural , chemical, and mental factors – to describe the proper balance of the major health categories.
-The triad is represented by an equilateral triangle with structural health as it base, and the upright sides representing chemical and mental health.
-When a person experiences poor health, it is due to an imbalance of one or more of these three factors.
-The triad of health is interactive and all sides must be evaluated for the underlying cause of a problem.
-A health problem on one side of the triad can effect the other sides.
-For example, a chemical imbalance may cause mental or emotional symptoms.
-Using applied kinesiology, the doctor of chiropractic can evaluate the triad's balance and direct therapy toward the imbalanced side or sides.
-Also, when health is back to its maximum level, AK procedures can be used to maintain health by finding poor functioning (e.g. "sub-clinical conditions") and correcting problems before symptoms develop.
+Applied Kinesiology uses The Triad of Health - structural, chemical, and mental factors.
+The triad is represented by an equilateral triangle with structural health as the base, and the upright sides representing chemical and mental health.
+When a person experiences health problems or is functioning less than optimal, it is due to an imbalance of one or more of these three factors.
+The Triad of Health is interactive and all sides must be evaluated.
+An imbalance on one side of the triad can affect the other sides.
+In the following examples you will see how one side of the Triad of Health being out of balance will affect one or both of the other sides.

 Acupuncture